 COUNTA Worksheet Function in Excel VBA

 In our earlier article “Excel COUNTA,” we have seen how to use the COUNT function to count the numerical values from the range of values.
 How about calculating all the costs in the field of cells?
 Yes, we can estimate that as well.
-To count all the cell values in the range of cells, we need to use the formula “COUNTA” in excel VBA.
-In this article, we will show you how to use the COUNTA function in VBA to count all the cell values in the supplied range.
+To count all the cell values in the range of cells, we need to use the formula “COUNTA” in Excel VBA.
+This article will show you how to use the COUNTA function in VBA to count all the cell values in the supplied range.

 Examples of COUNTA Function in VBA

-One of the truth is the “COUNTA” function is not a VBA function.
-I know your question is, if it is not a VBA function, then how do we use it?
-Nothing worries even though it is not a VBA function; still, we can use it under the worksheet function class in VBA coding.
+One truth is that the COUNTA function is not a VBA function.
+So your question is if it is not a VBA function, how do we use it?
+Nothing worries, even though it is not a VBA function; still, we can use it under the worksheet function class in VBA coding.

-Ok, let’s write the code to apply the excel VBA COUNTA.
+Let us write the code to apply the Excel VBA COUNTA.

 Step 1: Create a subprocedure name.